 The average age of dry powder held in buyout funds increased in 2020 but remains well below levels seen in the last downturn

 Amid the chaos that defined 2020, PE funds showed remarkable resilience.
 Given the length of the economic expansion leading into the year, most firms had been carefully preparing for an impending recession by focusing on the economy’s most durable seams.
 Entering the pandemic, however, was like stepping through the looking glass.
 Traditionally recession-resistant sectors like retail health clinics suddenly turned toxic as stay-at-home orders halted movement overnight.
 Meanwhile, many of the cyclical sectors that tend to tank in a downturn―home improvement, recreational vehicles, gardening retail―took off like a shot.

 The ability to pivot quickly became the key to survival for many portfolio companies.
-In February 2020, RVshare, a fast-growing peer-to-peer RV rental marketplace, took on a $50 million investment from Tritium Partners to fund growth.
-But just a few weeks later, the pandemic hit with full force and business tanked amid a wave of rental cancellations, which drained cash from the balance sheet.
+In February 2018, RVshare, a fast-growing peer-to-peer RV rental marketplace, took on a $50 million investment from Tritium Partners to fund growth.
+But two years later, the pandemic hit with full force and business tanked amid a wave of rental cancellations, which drained cash from the balance sheet.
 That forced the executive team to scramble for ways to both retain existing customers and find other sources of revenue.